-It will display weight or flow value, and switch over between weight and flow is accomplished with the function key sequence (page 5-2) 'W/F'.

-Switch over can also be accomplished by a digital input or a serial communication command.
+It will display weight or flow value, and switch over between weight and flow is accomplished with the function key sequence 'W/F'.
+See section 'Weight Display' in this chapter.
+Switch over can also be accomplished by a digital input or a communication command.